wbamberg/idl-reference/docs/nsIExternalProtocolService.md

 this looks to see whether there are any known possible application handlers
 in either the nsIHandlerService datastore or registered with the OS.

-@param aProtocolScheme The scheme from a url: http, ftp, mailto, etc.

-@return true if we have a handler and false otherwise.

 XXX shouldn't aProtocolScheme be an ACString like nsIURI::scheme?